 Please read this information carefully to find out the kinds of cases we accept, and how to have the ACLU consider your case.

 If after reading this, you believe your case may be the kind of case we can accept, please download our Legal Intake Form (below).
 (If you have trouble accessing it or are unable to print it, call our office at 619/232-2121, and press “7” to request that an intake questionnaire be sent to you.
 We will not be able to discuss your case until we have a completed intake questionnaire.)
-We cannot accept intake questionnaires or information about your case via fax or e-mail.
+We can accept Legal Assistance Applications via email at [email protected].

 Please do not submit additional documentation to our office.
 If we need more information, we will call you.
 We will let you know as soon as possible whether we can accept your case, although there may be some delay because of limited resources.